 East of the Andes from Columbia and northern Peru to northeastern Brazil.
 Lives in virgin and secondary forests and in cultivated areas, usually along rivers and streams.

+Omnivorous.
 Insects, spiders, bird eggs, young birds, fruit and nuts.
-Zoo diet is usually vegetables, fruit, and monkey chow.

 LIFE CYCLE/SOCIAL STRUCTURE:

 Diurnal.
 Can move almost silently through the upper canopy.
 Usually quiet but utters loud cries when alarmed.
 Arboreal although occasionally descends to ground.
 Associate in bands of 12-100.
 Squirrel monkey groups are subdivided into adult male bands, mother-infant bands, and juvenile bands.
 Adult females with their young form the core of the group.
 Adult males intermingle with the females only during the several months of mating season.
 Single young born after 6 months gestation.
 Mother is not particularly attentive.
 Females mature at age 2 1/2; males at 4-5 years.
-Life span is 15 years.
+Life span is 15 years in the wild, 20 years in captivity.

 Squirrel monkeys move through the trees by leaping.
 They have thighs that are shorter relative to their lower legs; this allows more jumping force.
 They distribute a musky glandular secretion throughout their fur (especially on tail) as scent to mark territory or to leave a trail for others of the troop to follow as they go through the trees.
 This odor turns away hunters who might otherwise kill them for food.